TyHys/IS601-Midterm-Spring2024/README.md

 # Advanced Python Calculator for Software Engineering Graduate Course

 ## Summary
 * This is a Calculator class with a REPL on top to allow direct user engagement.
 The core of it lives in calculator/calculator.py which brings together a handful of other objects.
-Higstory is used within the calculator to track and manipulate the storage of past calculations.
+History is used within the calculator to track and manipulate the storage of past calculations.
 Input_cleaner is used to ingest strings from the user in a way to capture user inputs appropriately.
 A function is used to load commands from a /commands/ folder.

 [Summary video](https://drive.google.com/file/d/1fnan0odfkZU6A0_yp42lrxqg9UNFAV0d/view?usp=sharing)